Welsh Dragon: Royal badge

 The red dragon did not become an official royal heraldic badge until 1800, when George III issued a royal warrant confirming the badge, blazoned as: On a mount Vert a dragon passant with wings elevated Gules.

-There is a further badge for Wales, belonging to the Princes of Wales since 1901, of the red dragon on a mount but with a label of three points Argent about the shoulder to difference it from the monarch's badge.
+T. H. Thomas's pressure for Welsh dragon symbolism contributed to the inclusion of the red dragon on the Prince of Wales badge in 1901.
+The red dragon appears on a mount but with a label of three points Argent about the shoulder to difference it from the monarch's badge.
 The badge became a part of the Coat of arms of the Prince of Wales by Royal Warrant.

 In 1953, the red dragon badge was given an augmentation of honour.
 The augmented badge is blazoned: Within a circular riband Argent fimbriated Or bearing the motto Y DDRAIG GOCH DDYRY CYCHWYN ["the red dragon inspires action"], in letters Vert, and ensigned with a representation of the Crown proper, an escutcheon per fesse Argent and Vert and thereon the Red Dragon passant.
 Winston Churchill, the then prime minister, despised the badge's design, as is revealed in the following Cabinet minute from 1953:

 In 1959, Government use of this flag was dropped in favour of the current flag at the urging of the Gorsedd of Bards.

 The badge was used by the Wales Office and was printed on Statutory Instruments made by the National Assembly for Wales.
 The badge was previously used in the corporate logo of the Assembly until the "dynamic dragon" logo was adopted.

 This Royal badge was supplanted by a new official Royal badge in 2008, which eliminated the red dragon altogether.

 Early modern use

 In the 1909 national pageant of Wales, the Welsh dragon appears upright on a white background.
 The Welsh dragon that appears on the flag on board Captain Scott's Terra Nova is also an upright dragon (sergeant) on a white and green background.
 Up until this point, there was no standardised version of the Welsh dragon.

 The dragon was used on banners during women's suffrage events in Wales in the 1900s and 1910s.
-The banner's accession documents included a note from one of the former members "The banner was worked by Mrs Henry Lewis… [she] was also President of the South Wales Federation of Women's Suffrage Societies + she led the S. Wales section of the great Suffrage Procession in London on June 17th 1911, walking in front of her own beautiful banner… It was a great occasion, some 40,000 to 50,000 men + women taking part in the walk from Whitehall through Pall Mall, St James's Street + Piccadilly to the Albert Hall.
+The banner's accession documents included a note from one of the former members "The banner was worked by Mrs Henry Lewis… [she] was also President of the South Wales Federation of Women's Suffrage Societies + she led the S. Wales section of the great Suffrage Procession in London on 17 June 1911, walking in front of her own beautiful banner… It was a great occasion, some 40,000 to 50,000 men + women taking part in the walk from Whitehall through Pall Mall, St James's Street + Piccadilly to the Albert Hall.
 The dragon attracted much attention – “Here comes the Devil” was the greeting of one group of on lookers."